-Welcome to the Cause and Success series for women in the technology industry . . . and beyond.
-There is so much cause and effect in business, and I want the number one effect to be your success.
-When it comes to causing your success, there is actually only one
+Welcome to the “Cause and Success” series for women in the technology industry . . . and beyond.
+There are cause and effects in business, and I want the number one effect to be your success.
+When it comes to causing your success, there is only one cause—that's you.

-Cause and Success is dedicated to changing the face of women's leadership so that you can lead with impact.
-I want every woman to understand how to be the cause of her own success, no matter her circumstances.
+“Cause and Success” is dedicated to changing the face of women's leadership so that you can lead to impact.
+I want every woman to understand how to be the cause of her success, no matter her circumstances.

 It can be hard enough to keep up with the fast-paced demands of today's business.
 The tech industry thrives on intense competition that is nestled alongside interdependence among rivals.
-Cloud-based collaboration brings new challenges in dispersed team management, navigating cultural differences and confronting language and time barriers.
+Cloud-based collaboration brings new challenges to dispersed team management, navigating cultural differences and confronting language and time barriers.
 Complex innovation demands a solid grasp of ambiguity and constant change.
 This adds up to create a unique environment requiring a special set of leadership skills.

 Add to that that women must learn to build our confidence, adjust our natural language, and play a game that uses many skills we were told to ignore or deny for most of our lives, and it makes the landscape seem almost impossible to navigate.

 subscribers.
 I want to change the conversation to help you understand what you can do, rather than focus on statistics and examples of how the world is stacked against women in business.
 In short, together we will transform our mindsets into those of empowered leaders, leaving behind any victim mentality we were taught.

 Each month we will identify a specific area of leadership and give a step-by step-process to helping you understand the issue, improve your skills in communicating what you need, and teaching you to navigate a variety of challenging situations.
-If you like what you read, let us know and we'll give you more.
+If you like what you read, let us know, and we'll give you more.
 If you have questions, we have a free monthly call-in time, in which you can ask anything and learn how to apply the skills to your specific situation.